Gieneq/Audio-Spectrum-Display/schematics/README.md

 # Electronics

-In this article It will be explained how to choose values of passive components to process signal before being sampled by ADC.
+In this article it will be explained how to choose values of passive components to process signal before being sampled by ADC.

 # Circuit theory basics